apache/pulsar-site/site2/website-next/versioned_docs/version-2.3.0/administration-dashboard.md

 ```

 You need to specify only one service URL for a Pulsar cluster.
 Internally, the collector figures out all the existing clusters and the brokers from where it needs to pull the metrics.
-If you connect the dashboard to Pulsar running in standalone mode, the URL is `http://<broker-ip>:8080` by default. `<broker-ip>` is the ip address or hostname of the machine running Pulsar standalone.
-The ip address or hostname should be accessible from the docker instance running dashboard.
+If you connect the dashboard to Pulsar running in standalone mode, the URL is `http://<broker-ip>:8080` by default. `<broker-ip>` is the IP address or hostname of the machine that runs Pulsar standalone.
+The IP address or hostname should be accessible from the running dashboard in the docker instance.

-Once the Docker container runs, the web dashboard is accessible via `localhost` or whichever host that Docker uses.
+Once the Docker container starts, the web dashboard is accessible via `localhost` or whichever host that Docker uses.

-> The `SERVICE_URL` that the dashboard uses needs to be reachable from inside the Docker container
+> The `SERVICE_URL` that the dashboard uses needs to be reachable from inside the Docker container.

 If the Pulsar service runs in standalone mode in `localhost`, the `SERVICE_URL` has to
-be the IP of the machine.
+be the IP address of the machine.

 Similarly, given the Pulsar standalone advertises itself with localhost by default, you need to
-explicitly set the advertise address to the host IP.
+explicitly set the advertise address to the host IP address.
 For example:

 ```shell